How to Host a Fireworks-Watching Party That's an Absolute Blast

 Show Your Star-Spangled Spirit

-Just in case your guests are hungry with fireworks anticipation, hold them off with their own DIY whimsical pom-poms to shake and cheer all evening long.
+Just in case your guests are hungry with fireworks anticipation, hold them off with their own whimsical pom-poms to shake and cheer all evening long.

-Upstage the Fireworks with Your Own Sparkling Dessert
+Present Your Own Sparkling Dessert